peppapig450/FashionCrawler/README.md

 - [X] Pass search term to program via command line or ~~pop-up~~ input.
 - [X] Beautiful soup to parse the prices.
 - [X] Output in either csv or json.
-- [ ] Scrape links to the items and pictures of them.
+- [X] Scrape links to the items and pictures of them.
+- [ ] V2 - finish refactoring into class based object oriented approach for future extension
+- [ ] Instead of scraping Stockx for market data use their api. (maybe use go for speed)

 #### Branches